What are these swarming beetles in my garden?

 During their mating periods they can appear in such large numbers that it is not uncommon for them to weigh down the limbs of weaker plants.

+Plague Soldier Beetles are not venomous or poisonous, but we wouldn’t recommend eating them.
 Their bright colour warns off predators as they are capable of releasing distasteful chemicals and would not make a good meal.

-For homeowners who may be hosting huge numbers of this colourful species, don't be too concerned, following the mating swarm the beetles tend to disperse.
+For homeowners who may be hosting huge numbers of this colourful species, don't be too concerned—following the mating swarm the beetles tend to disperse.

 Got a question?
 We can help you with general research enquiries.
 Ask us!